 “…a severe orthopedic impairment that adversely affects a child's educational performance.
 The term includes impairments caused by congenital anomaly, impairments caused by disease (e.g., poliomyelitis, bone tuberculosis, etc.), and impairments from other causes (e.g., cerebral palsy, amputations, and fractures or burns that cause contractures).”

 [34 Code of Federal Regulations §300.8(c) (8)]

-There are many risk factors for cerebral palsy.
-They include:
+Some risk factors for cerebral palsy include:

 Certain medical advances (such as vaccines) as well as better prenatal care and nutrition have lowered the number of babies born with CP in poorer countries.
 During pregnancy a woman can take precautions to prevent CP.
 These include:

 Cerebral palsy can't be cured, but treatment will often improve a child's capabilities.
 Many children go on to enjoy near-normal adult lives if their disabilities are properly managed.
 In general, the earlier treatment begins, the better chance children have of overcoming developmental disabilities or learning new ways to accomplish the tasks that challenge them.
 Treatment may include physical and occupational therapy, speech therapy, drugs to control seizures, relax muscle spasms, and alleviate pain; surgery to correct anatomical abnormalities or release tight muscles; braces and other orthotic devices; wheelchairs and rolling walkers; and communication aids such as computers with attached voice synthesizers.
-(NINDS, 2011)

 A child with CP can face many challenges in school and is likely to need individualized help.
 Fortunately, states are responsible for meeting the educational needs of children with disabilities.